oh4real/jenkins-radiator/README.md

 - Using Grunt Connect Proxy: https://www.npmjs.org/package/grunt-connect-proxy
 - Followed the basic setup in that readme.
 I'm not too sure about what all the middleware stuff is doing, but instructions were fairly copy/pastable.
 - Required including lrSnippet and mountFolder calls at top.
 I don't know what they do, per se, but they are included.
-- Routes to be proxied to jenkins: ['/view', '/api'] to jenkins.bvops.net
+- Routes to be proxied to jenkins: ['/view', '/api'] to JENKINS_HOST

 ## For Vhosting
 - add following (or similar) to your vhost: